h5bp/Front-end-Developer-Interview-Questions/README.md

 * What's the difference between `.call` and `.apply`?
 * explain `Function.prototype.bind`?
 * When do you optimize your code?
 * Can you explain how inheritance works in JavaScript?
-	* Bonus points for the funny answer: "no one can"
-	* Extra bonus points if they take a stab at explaining it
 * When would you use `document.write()`?
-	* Correct answer: 1999 - time to weed out the junior devs
+	* Most generated ads still utilize `document.write()` although its use is frowned upon
 * What's the difference between feature detection, feature inference, and using the UA string
 * Explain AJAX in as much detail as possible
 * Explain how JSONP works (and how it's not really AJAX)
-* Have you ever used JavaScript templating, and if so, what/how?
+* Have you ever used JavaScript templating?
+	* If so, what libraries have you used?
+(Mustache.js, Handlebars etc.)
 * Explain "hoisting".
 * What is FOUC?
 How do you avoid FOUC?
 * Describe event bubbling.
 * What's the difference between an "attribute" and a "property"?
 * Why is extending built in JavaScript objects not a good idea?